aishwarya24/HelloWorld/.github/ISSUE_TEMPLATE/ycql.md

 ---

 Provide a detailed description of the issue you want to report related to YCQL.
-Include relevant steps to reproduce the issues.
+Include relevant steps to reproduce the issue.